swcarpentry/python-novice-inflammation/episodes/02-numpy.md

 > to tell Python to go and do something for us.
 {: .callout}

-NumPy has lots of useful functions that take an array as input.
-Let's use three of those functions to get some descriptive values about the dataset.
+Let's use three other NumPy functions to get some descriptive values about the dataset.
 We'll also use multiple assignment, a convenient Python feature that will enable us to do this all in one line.